knative/docs/serving/samples/autoscale-go/README.md

 1. Find the ingress hostname and IP and export as an environment variable:
    ```
-   # In Knative 0.2.x or prior versions, we use `knative-ingressgateway`.
+   # In Knative 0.2.x and prior versions, the `knative-ingressgateway` service was used instead of `istio-ingressgateway`.
    INGRESSGATEWAY=knative-ingressgateway

    # The use of `knative-ingressgateway` is deprecated in Knative v0.3.x.